LeechBlock requires the following browser permissions to be granted by the user at installation:

 - Download files and read and modify the browser’s download history

 The first three of these are required so that LeechBlock can check the URL of each page the browser tries to access (in any tab, not just the active tab) to see whether it should be blocked according to the user’s settings.
-If the user wants to block pages that contain specific words or phrases, LeechBlock also needs to access the content of those pages (not just the URL).
+If the user wants to block pages containing specific words or phrases, LeechBlock also needs to access the content of those pages (not just the URL).

 The fourth is used only for the Export Options to File feature (see under General tab in Options).
 The file is saved using the browser’s download manager.